S-Limbu/sql-projects-portfolio/practice/analysis/23_revenue+by_marketing_source_analysis.md

 ## 🧠 Problem / Business Scenario
 You’re a Growth Analyst at a digital e-commerce company.
-The Marketing team wants to understand which acquisition channels (Organic, Paid Ads, Email, etc.) are actually generating revenue, not just bringing users.
+The Marketing team wants to understand which acquisition channels (Organic, Paid Ads, Email, etc.) are actually **generating revenue, not just bringing users**.

-Their goal is to:

-Allocate budget more efficiently

-Identify high-performing channels

-Reduce waste on underperformers
+Their goal is to: Allocate budget more efficiently, Identify high-performing channels and Reduce waste on underperformers

 ---